 Students who have been suspended or dismissed academically must meet the requirements outlined in the catalog before being considered for re-admission to the university.

-- Students who have been suspended must discontinue enrollment at IWU for at least one semester and complete at least 12 college-level credits with a minimum of a 2.0 GPA.
+- Students who have been suspended may reapply after one semester away and completion of at least 12 college-level credits at a regionally accredited college with a minimum of a 2.2 cumulative GPA.

-- Students who have been dismissed must discontinue enrollment at IWU for at least two semesters and complete at least 12 college-level credits with a minimum of a 2.0 GPA.
+- Students who have been dismissed may reapply after two semesters away and completion of at least 12 college-level credits at a regionally accredited college with a minimum of a 2.2 cumulative GPA.

-Once you've met these requirements you are eligible to appeal to the Enrollment Management Committee for approval to return on probation.
+Once you've met these requirements you are eligible to appeal to the Academic Standing Sub-Committee for approval to return on probation.
 In addition to the Re-admit Form, Transfer Information Form and College Transcript(s), you'll need to complete a letter of appeal.
-The letter should outline what caused your academic deficiencies, why the outcomes will be improved if you will be allowed to return and how you plan to make your next college experience successful.
+The letter should outline what caused your academic deficiencies, why the outcomes will be improved if you are allowed to return and how you plan to make your next college experience successful.
 An appeal does not guarantee that a student will be granted permission to return to campus.

 If you've been suspended or dismissed by the Student Development Office, you will need to check with them for the terms of your departure and eligibility to return to IWU.